1853–1854 Preston strike: Background

+Significant figures

+Within the leadership of the strikers, there was an overlap of interest between several contemporary movements, including the Ten Hours Movement, Chartism, factory reform and short time committees.

+George Cowell was the leader of the Preston strike and spent most of his time involved throughout its duration.
+Cowell was born in a nearby community in Lancashire and moved to Preston in the late 1830s.
+He worked as a weaver for textile companies Horrockses and later Messrs Napier & Goodair in the summer of 1853, where he intended to return after the strike concluded.
+Cowell was also a Methodist and teetotaller.
+Before the Preston strike, he was also involved in the Chartist and 10 Hours movements.
+He was accused by Preston factory owners of being a professional agitator.

 Timeline

 Tensions continued to rise over the course of the strike.
 The weavers held daily rallies in a vacant space outside of Preston called "the Orchard" where workers discussed injustices they faced at the hands of the factory owners.
 Delegates from around the country joined to give speeches sympathizing with the weavers of Preston.

 The strike attracted significant attention and was covered by national newspapers.
 The national attention gave labour leaders in Preston a stronger conviction to refuse to make concessions on their core demand.
+Workers in Lancashire considered wages in Preston to be "miserably low" at the time which motivated solidarity between towns in the region.
+Prior to the strike, workers of neighbouring towns saw the Prestonian weavers as "docile and cowardly" for their willingness to accept lower wages than elsewhere, and as such impeding the effort to improve wages generally.
+The strike in Preston was seen as an extension of efforts to increase wages in their own communities.

 At the end of October, 1853, factories began to close, rendering an estimated 17,000 workers unemployed.
 Workers faced mounting challenges due to an economic downturn in Preston and the United Kingdom's ongoing war efforts, but remained optimistic and retained their conviction to not concede on the 10% raise.
 Ashworth argued that this clear focus on the 10% raise as a core demand was what made the strike so successful in uniting workers.